mishalhasan/Software-Eng-Chatbot-G7/README.md

 * NLTK/TextBlob - Python framework used for natural language processing
 * Flask - Python web framework used to communicate with POST requests

+## Gain Permission to Access Chatbot
+As facebook requires for any app on their services to be reviewed, our chatbot app is not accessible to the public.
+Awaiting facebook to review an app may take a while so for the meantime we need to authorize test users to access the chatbot through messenger.
+If you wish to test our app please contact raphaelchevallier@hotmail.com and pass your facebook ID or username.
+Once approved we will send back an invite to that facebook id/username and you will need to direct yourself to https://developers.facebook.com/ and accept the invite to be a tester.
+Once accepted, travel to https://www.facebook.com/Bartender-Chatbot-310-594256287663533/ and message the page.
+The chatbot will respond back to you and will be fully functional to you.

 # Install Chatbot to own server
 ## Prerequisites